Fundamental Analysis Guides

 3. Poor Institutional Risk Management

-In half of the stock market crashes, poor management of risk by institutions was a major cause.
+In half of the stock market crashes, institutions’ poor management of risk was a major cause.
 In 1929, the provision of loans for margin trading in stocks fueled the bubble.
 In 2000, investment banks were responsible for pumping internet stocks and IPOs, which, combined with a lack of government regulatory oversight, caused the bubble.
 Finally, in 2007/8, irresponsible risk management from investment banks caused asset-backed securities to default because of sub-prime mortgage lending, causing a global financial crisis and a complete loss of confidence.

 4. Geopolitics & Market Disruption